-- Lie flat on your stomach with your arms folded under your head. - Keep both legs straight and close together. - Lift your residual limb off the bed as far as you can whilst keeping your stomach flat on the bed. - Return to starting position and relax.
+- Lie flat on your stomach with your arms folded under your head. - Keep both legs straight and close together. - Lift your residual limb off the bed as far as you can whilst keeping your stomach flat on the bed. - Hold for 5 seconds then return to starting position and relax.

-Note: Put a pillow under your sound leg to prevent your toes from digging into the bed.
+Note: Put a pillow under your sound leg to prevent your toes digging into the bed.